TareKhalifa/Cooperative-Scheduler/README.md

 # Cooperative-Scheduler
 ## Scheduler:
+The scheduler includes several functions that take a task which is a void function that takes no arguments and adds that task to either a ready or a delayed queue.
+If a function is inserted into a ready queue, then at the next clock tick (50ms), the task will be dequeued and executed.
+If the taks is in the delayed queue, then the time remaining (sleeping time) until it is executed is decremented every tick until it is zero.
+When the sleeping time of a task in the priority queue is up, the task is then moved to the ready queue where it will be dequeued based on priority and executed.
+A function can be inserted to the ready queue either by calling the function enqueue or by using rerunMe and using a sleeping time (delay) of zero.
 #### Implementation:
 ##### 1. void init(void):
 This is the initialization function of the scheduler.
 It initializes the queue and the delayed queue capacity, current size, and tasks.